8x8-dxi/ContactNowAPI/README.md

 ## API Endpoints Scripts
-As earlier stated the version 2 of the API does not fully implement the concept of a REST*ful* web service in the sense that you would have to append a script to the base url which defines a certain set of methods and actions.
+As earlier stated, version 2 of the API does not fully implement the concept of a REST*ful* web service in the sense that you would have to append a script to the base url which defines a certain set of methods and actions.